hamsteri15/csgo_config/README.md

 +exec autoexec
 ```

-Personally, I also like to specify the in-game resolution, tickrate, update frequency of the monitor under Launch options
+Personally, I also like to specify the in-game resolution, update frequency etc. in the launch options

 ```
 -w 1280 -h 960 -freq 144 -console -novid -tickrate 64 +exec autoexec